 Pupils have an annual health check with the health care nurse.
+On grades 1, 5 and 8, the pupils undergo a so-called in-depth health check, which also includes examinations performed by a physician.
 The health care nurse checks that the pupil’s growth and well-being are in accordance with the pupil’s age and individual situation.
 The nurse interviews the pupils, measures them, weighs them and checks their posture.
 All pupils’ eyesight and hearing are checked at certain ages.
-The nurse sends a written report home about the pupil’s health and also gives advice, for example on nutrition.

 The health care nurse sends a written report of their observations home with the pupil and gives any necessary instructions regarding nutrition or exercise for example.
 If necessary the health care nurse will refer the pupil for further examination by the school doctor, a health centre or some other professional such as a physiotherapist or nutritionist.

 Comprehensive school pupils have extensive health care checks three times during their school years.
 These checks are for pupils in years 1, 5 and 8.
 Extensive health care checks are carried out by a doctor and health care nurse together.
 Pupils’ guardians or parents are always invited to be present for extensive health care checks.

 In extensive health care checks, the pupil’s health is examined as a whole, including the well-being of the entire family.
 A preliminary information form is completed in advance, and that asks the parent or guardian about the pupil’s health, but also has general questions about the family’s well-being and health.
 During the health check the parents or guardians can discuss any concerns they may have and the family’s need for assistance.